bajrangCoder/acode-plugin-acodex/readme.md

 - Use the `⇓` button to hide the terminal while coding, and the `⇑` button to show it.
 - You can also **drag** the terminal panel around by clicking and dragging through the **terminal title area**.
 - The `✗` is for closing the terminal.
+- `cd` - button on terminal header is for navigating to opened files(in editor) directory .

 ## Acknowledgements